 Go to https://www.facebook.com/pages/create/ and let’s get started!

 Invite Friends to Like Your Page

 Now your page is up and running you need to tell people about it!
 Invite your friends to become fans of the page and ask them to invite all their friends too!

 Another option you have is to promote your page or specific event on Facebook.

-It’s easier than leaflet dropping or door to door knocking and much cheaper than newspaper advertising.
+It’s easier than leaflet dropping or door knocking and much cheaper than newspaper advertising.

 My home church is based in the heart of the city of Leeds, England, situated in a beautiful hotel right next to the main train station and surrounded on all sides by expensive apartment blocks full of young professionals.